 When I was a little girl, we had a family friend who was an avid birder.
 She taught me early on that birding was a great excuse for taking a walk in nature.
-Today, I can watch any nature show that comes on the television and my favorite segment in television is the “Moment of Nature” on “Sunday Morning on CBS.”
+Today, I can watch any nature show that comes on the television and my favorite television segment is the “Moment of Nature” on “Sunday Morning on CBS.”
 I am also a confessed bird nerd, so when I won a trip to Grand Island, Nebraska, to see the sandhill crane migration I was elated.

 The trip included morning and evening viewing of cranes as a VIP at the Crane Trust.
 The migration of cranes through Nebraska is one of the largest migrations of any species in the world and witnessing this phenomenon is on the bucket list of most birders.
-I was beyond excited to win this trip—I was on euphoric.
+I was beyond excited to win this trip—I was euphoric.

 You do not, however, have to be a bird nerd like me to enjoy the crane migration at the Crane Trust.
 If sunrises inspired you and sunsets leave you entranced, seeing the crane migration should on your must-do travel list.